USACE supports Hurricane Helene recovery efforts

 |2

-This work, USACE supports Hurricane Helene recovery efforts [Image 4 of 4], by Patrick Moes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE supports Hurricane Helene recovery efforts, by Patrick Moes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.